tlack/atree/README.md

 ## Who cares?

+A tree is a data structure in which values have parent-child relationships to each other.
+They come in many forms.

-In most software trees are implemented like a typical binary tree, where each node contains its own data and a pointer to each of its children, which are also nodes.
+In most software, trees are implemented like a typical binary tree, where each node contains its own data and a pointer to each of its children, which are also nodes.

 Using such a data structure can be complex due to recursion and slow due to cache behavior in modern systems and the frequent malloc()s.
+The concept of who "owns" a tree node in such a system can become quite complex in multi-layered software.

 Apter Trees are much faster, easier to reason about, and easier to implement.

 ## How it works

-An Apter tree is implemented as a vector (array) of data (we'll call it `d`) and a vector of parent indices (`p`).
+An Apter tree is implemented as two same-sized arrays.

+One is a vector (array) of data (we'll call it `d`).
+These correspond to the things that each node contains.

+The other is a vector of parent indices (`p`).
 The index of an item in the `d` vector is used its key, which we will call `c` in the examples below.

 Often, the key/index `c` will just be an int.